ethdebug/solidity-data-representation/src/locations-detailed.md

 similar).
 The top word contains the length.
 Note, obviously, that if the length is zero then the value of the pointer is irrelevant (and the word it points to may contain unrelated data).

+*Remark*: Pointers to structs in calldata from the stack are not actually supported yet; their listed properties are inferred based on how we can expect them to work.

 ### Storage in detail
 {"gitdown": "scroll-up", "upRef": "#user-content-locations-in-detail", "upTitle": "Back to Locations in Detail"}